COVID-19: Impact on SSHRC programs, experts database and perspectives from our community.

 - a description of your intended research activities during your research study period abroad (including objectives, methodology, timelines and expected outcomes) and an indication of how this relates to your main graduate research topic, and a description of the potential benefits that you will derive from working at, or attending, the host institution in relation to your current research objectives; and

-Attachments — for completion by designated persons
+Attachments to be completed by designated persons

-Letters of Support — maximum one page each
+Maximum one page each

-Note: All letters must be signed and written on institution letterhead.
+All letters must be signed and written on institution letterhead.
 Any emails must be sent from an institutional email address (emails sent from personal email addresses will not be accepted).

 - Date modified: